Borhanxj/stress-level-analysis/README.md

 ---

 ## **📌 Motivation**
-Stress is a global public health concern.
-Recent surveys have highlighted rising stress levels, particularly among younger populations.
-Countries like **South Korea and Germany** report some of the **highest stress levels** worldwide.
-Economic instability and climate conditions might play a role, and this project aims to explore these connections.
+Stress is something many of us experience, but it's also becoming a major public health issue worldwide.
+A recent survey ranked it just behind **cancer and mental health** as one of the biggest concerns, with countries like **South Korea and Turkey** reporting especially high levels.
+Younger people are often more affected, but even a significant number of older adults struggle with stress.
+This makes me wonder—**what’s driving this rise in stress?**
+Could factors like **economic instability or climate conditions** play a role?
+**That’s what I want to explore in this project.**
 ([Statista](https://www.statista.com/statistics/1057961/the-most-stressed-out-populations-worldwide/?utm_source=chatgpt.com))

 ---